AMERICA NEEDS MORE

 5% FINDERS FEES ON ALL PRODUCTION MONIES UP

 ALL DEVELOPMENT MONIES MUST BE WIRE TRANSFERRED TO

 ALL PRODUCTION MONIES MUST BE WIRE TRANSFERRED NO LATER THAN

 CALL JSP 774-318-1488 or my cell 570-350-0543

 THE MOOD REEL IS HERE NOW SO GO CHECK IT OUT!

-Again, please let me know if you have any local investors who would love to become part of this New Wholesome Faith Based Family Entertainment Film Series as we are getting very close now.
+Let me know if you would like to become part of this New Wholesome Faith-Based Family Entertainment Film Series.

 Call us today at 774-318-1488 Thank you for your support.